greenelab/deep-review/all-sections.md

 researchers initially used consensus sequences and position weight matrices to match against a test sequence [@ywDQIvZJ].
-Simple neural network classifiers were then proposed to differentiate positive and negative binding sites but did not show significant improvements over the weight matrix matching methods [@uZvDdFZo].
+Simple neural network classifiers were then proposed to differentiate positive and negative binding sites but did not show meaningful improvements over the weight matrix matching methods [@uZvDdFZo].
 Later, support vector machines (SVMs) outperformed the generative methods by using k-mer features [@JxuQvvyk; @138dgb9Ca], but string kernel-based SVM